 When I’m on the road, wi-fi hotspots are essential to my work and they’re relatively easy to find.
 However, these hotspots are horrifically insecure unless you use a VPN.

-Most people are aware that they shouldn’t be logging into their bank accounts or transmitting personal information over public internet connections, but frankly that’s only half the battle.
+Most people know they shouldn’t log into their bank accounts or transmit personal information over public internet connections, but frankly that’s only half the battle.
 Simply checking your email could open up your account — including all previously sent messages — to the world, putting you at risk of identity theft.
-Think about it: having your email account information could let someone access any passwords stored in your messages, look up paperless billing statements, or information on where you’ll be at a certain time.
+Think about it: having your email account information could let someone reset passwords, look up paperless billing statements, or find information on where you’ll be at a certain time.

 I never used to bother with using a VPN, but now I wouldn’t consider any other way.
-As much as I hate to admit this, bringing my laptop around the world and pulling it out on a regular basis is what lets me travel.
-My phone’s data connection is great for looking up a few things and I love disconnecting for a few days, but it’s nearly impossible for me to get some work done without a laptop and the internet.
+As much as I hate to admit this, bringing my laptop around the world and pulling it out on a regular basis is what lets me travel as often as I do.
+My phone’s data connection is great for looking up a few things and I love disconnecting for short spurts of time, but realistically I need to work while traveling and I need a laptop to do so.

 What is a VPN?

 The short answer is that a virtual private network (VPN) is a tool that protects your data and privacy when you’re on a public wi-fi network.
 It encrypts the data sent to/from your computer so hackers will see gobbly-gook instead of your personal information.

 You Especially Need a VPN When You Travel